microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 `associated_studies` relationship with `Study`.

 The NMDC schema has always imported many slots from the MIxS standard, and has generally associated them with the `Biosample` class.
-In schema v11, several of those have been de-associated with `Biosample` as they aren't really attributes of Biosamples
+In schema v11, several of those have been de-associated with `Biosample` as they are arguably attributes of laboratory methods, not about samples of biological materials that are extracted from some environment.

 * `chimera_check`
 * `nucl_acid_amp`